satyamneo00/NeatForm/README.md

 -> <b>name,type(from InputType object),value,placeholder,required(true/false),errorMessage</b> .
 More about InputType in Input Type section.

-Additionally Input object has a propery <b>domEvents</b>, regex and data, which you can use to pass different event handler functions.
+Additionally Input object has a propery <b>domEvents</b> which you can use to pass different event handler functions.
 The list of events supported is as follows:

-<b>onBlur
+1. onBlur
-onChange
+2. onChange
-onFocus
+3. onFocus
-onClick
+4. onClick
-onDoubleClick
+5. onDoubleClick
-onKeyDown
+6. onKeyDown
-onKeyUp</b>
+7. onKeyUp

 More about domEvent in 'Adding domEvents section'

-Regex and data will be covered in another section, they are not mandatory.
+Input has few more properties regex, data, minRange,maxRange,radioGroupData, they will be covered in relevant sections.

 <h4>Example</h4>